nhemsley/source.nhemsley.github.io/interests.md

 ## General Interests

-I am looking to broaden my experience in Ruby, Postgres, and Javascript front end development (Vue & Vuex, React & Redux et al.).
+I am looking to broaden my experience in Rust, Ruby, Postgres, and Javascript front end development (Vue & Vuex, React & Redux et al.).
 I bring a sound working knowledge of container-based devops, working with Docker and Amazon AWS in the past, but also having an eye on Kubernetes and Google Cloud Platform.

 I prefer to adhere to a Test Driven Design workflow.
 The peace of mind that a thorough & incisive test harness brings to a team is indispensible to delivering an agile, feature complete & correct solution to stakeholders.